openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ## Event Signatures
 All events MUST be signed using the `RS256` algorithm using a minimum of 2048-bit keys.

+## Security Event Token

+### The "events" claim
+The "events" claim of the SET MUST contain only one event.
+If more than one event is provided in the "events" claim, only the first event will be respected.
+All other events will be ignored.

 # Use Cases
 Implementations MAY choose to support one or more of the following use-cases in order to be considered interoperable implementations